Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 - This season, the Badgers have just two ATS wins in five games as a favorite of 3 points or more.

-- Wisconsin is 2-2 against the spread and 3-1 overall in games when it scores more than 14 points.
+- When Wisconsin scores more than 14.0 points, it is 2-2 against the spread and 3-1 overall.

 - This year, the Badgers have turned the ball over 15 times, nine more than the Boilermakers' takeaways (6).